QubesOS/qubes-doc/building/building-non-fedora-template.md

 ### 02\_install\_groups.sh

-The goal of this script is to install all the package that you want to use in your template (eg: firefox, thunderbird, a file manager, Xorg...)
+The goal of this script is to install all the packages that you want to use in your template (eg: firefox, thunderbird, a file manager, Xorg...)

 ### 04\_install\_qubes.sh